derlin/bitdowntoc/README.md

 * *Generic* → generate anchors (e.g. BitBucket Server)
 * *GitLab* → concat spaces, do not generate anchors
+* *GitLab 17* → do not concat spaces, do not generate anchors
 * *GitHub* → do not concat spaces, do not generate anchors
 * *dev.to* → concat spaces, do not generate anchors, comment style = liquid, anchors algorithm = DEVTO
 * *hashnode* → concat spaces, anchors prefix = "heading-", anchors algorithm = HASHNODE